Launching YSP Activities at Attécoubé #Cote d’Ivoire

-With the aid of the Mayor of Attécoubé, Mr. Paulin Claude Danho, YSP-Cote d’Ivoire in partnership with Attécoubé Peace Council launched its activities at Attécoubé Municipal Highshool on the 18th of April.
-The ceremony brought together 250 people including 200 students.
-The purpose of this event was to create a framework for exchange and training for young people and students to inspire future leaders who are responsible and committed to a strong nation.
-The theme of the event was: “The Role of Youth and Students in Building a Sustainable Peace Culture.”
+Together with the support of the Mayor of Attécoubé, Mr. Paulin Claude Danho, YSP Cote d’Ivoire partnered with Attécoubé Peace Council to launch its activities at Attécoubé Municipal High School on April 18.
+The ceremony brought together two hundred fifty people, including two hundred students.
+The purpose of this event was to create a framework for exchange and training for young people and students to inspire future leaders who are responsible and committed to shaping a strong nation.
+The theme of the event was, “The Role of Youth and Students in Building a Sustainable Peace Culture.”

-He ended his remarks by explaining that to realize hopes and dreams, a young person needs a loving family environment where true love can shape his/her conscience and heart.
+Jean Marie ended his remarks by explaining that to realize hopes and dreams, a young person needs a loving family environment where true love can shape his/her conscience and heart.
 After the conference, Loukou Pierre Kanga was appointed as the President of YSP for Municipal High School.
-Mr. Richard Beugre, the Secretary General of UPF – Cote d’Ivoire, gave a word of encouragement on behalf of the President of UPF, His Excellence AKA Saye Lazard.
-He congratulated YSP and Attecoube Peace Council for the successful launch.
+Mr. Richard Beugre, the Secretary-General of UPF Cote d’Ivoire, gave a word of encouragement on behalf of the President of UPF, His Excellence AKA Saye Lazard.
+Beugre congratulated YSP and Attecoube Peace Council for the victorious launch.

-The last speech was that of the 6th Deputy Mayor who represented the Mayor of Attécoubé.
-He expressed the Mayor’s wish to turn the youth of Attecoube into responsible young people who are committed to a peaceful and clean town through Sanitation projects.
-The ceremony ended with a group photo and a cocktail at the the home of a Peace Ambassador.
+The concluding speech was delivered by the sixth Deputy Mayor who represented the Mayor of Attécoubé.
+He expressed the Mayor’s wish to nurture the youth of Attecoube into responsible young people who are committed to a peaceful and clean town through sanitation projects.
+The ceremony ended with a group photo, and a cocktail at a Peace Ambassador’s home.